WPT 130 - SMAW (ARC) Welding I

 Knowledge:

-• Understand and use terminology common to the welding trade as defined by the American Welding Society (AWS).
+• Define and use foundational terminology common to the welding trade as defined by the American Welding Society (AWS).

 Application: